Q1. What are canal rays?

-(ii) Electrons do not emit radiations as long as they remain in the same energy level.
+(ii) Electrons do not emit radiations as long as they remain at the same energy level.

-(iii) Supply of energy excites the electron to higher energy level.
+(iii) Supply of energy excites the electron to a higher energy level.

 (iv) Emission of energy takes place when it jumps from higher energy level to lower energy level.

 Q5.
 Compare all the proposed models of an atom given in this chapter.

 |Thomson model||Rutherford model||Bohr model|